LoqmanSamani/protein-fold/α_fold/medium.md

 this part of the alphafold algorithm takes the refined MSA representation and pair representation, which were manipulated with Evoformer, and leverages them to construct a three-dimensional model of the structure.
 The end result is a long list of Cartesian coordinates representing the position of each atom of the protein, including side chains.

-the evoformer single representation (The prediction modules are also using a “single” sequence representation {si} with si ∈ Rcs , cs = 384 and i ∈ {1 . . .
+the evoformer single representation(structure 1) (The prediction modules are also using a “single” sequence representation {si} with si ∈ Rcs , cs = 384 and i ∈ {1 . . .
 Nres }.)
-is used as the initial single representation and Evoformer’s pair representation ({zij } with zij ∈ Rcz and i, j ∈ {1, ..., Nres }) biases the affinity maps in the attention operations.
+is used as the initial single representation and Evoformer’s pair representation (structure 2)({zij } with zij ∈ Rcz and i, j ∈ {1, ..., Nres }) biases the affinity maps in the attention operations.
 The module has 8 layers with shared weights.
-Each layer updates the abstract single representation {si } as well the concrete 3D representation (the “residue gas”) which is encoded as one backbone frame per residue {Ti=(Ri, ti)}.
+Each layer updates the abstract single representation {si } as well the concrete 3D representation ()(residue gas: a representation of each residue as one free-floating rigid body for the backbone) which is encoded as one backbone frame per residue
+{Ti=(Ri, ti)}.
 The Ti represents an Euclidean transform from the local frame to a global reference frame.
 I.e. it transforms a position in local coordinates ~X_local ∈ R3 to a position in global coordinates ~X_global ∈ R3